 Jet’s research team took a deep dive into the money transmitter regulations in Nevada.
 Our efforts translate to a streamlined application, purchase, and filing process so money transmitters can get back to business.
-Jet is the only insurance company to offer surety bonds direct to Nevada Money Transmitters.
-We cut out the middleman and you save time and money.
+Sign up with Jet and get all your surety bond needs, in all states, under one simple account.

 The Nevada State Legislature set the bond amount for Nevada Money Transmitter License Bonds as follows:

 A branch location is a retail location that offers money transmitter services.
-This can also include kiosks in locations not owned by the money transmitter, like a DMV or jail.
+This can also include kiosks in locations not owned by the money transmitter, like a Department of Motor Vehicles or a jail.

 Jet’s price for the $10,000 Nevada Money Transmitter Bond is as low as $10 monthly or $100 a year if paid upfront.
 Rates are based on the personal credit of the owner and experience.
 Below are examples of Jet’s preferred tier pricing up to 3 locations: